Naming an LLC

 - Check for Availability and Trademarks - It’s best to find out early on if your favorite business names are available for use.
 Most states allow you to check availability for free online, so always take advantage of this resource.
 Another good tip is to check for trademarks.
 Just because another company is not using your name, it does not necessarily mean that all or part of it is not subject to trademark and/or copyright protections.
 There are also several free online tools to find this information.

-- Is Your Name Internet-Optimized? – These days, having a company name that translates to a catchy and memorable website URL is almost as critical as the name itself.
+- Is Your Name Internet-Optimized? - These days, having a company name that translates to a catchy and memorable website URL is almost as critical as the name itself.
 You should always make sure a compatible domain name is available before making a concrete decision on your LLC’s name.
 Additionally, check to make sure you can obtain email addresses that fit both your company and domain names.
+Searching on Godaddy is a good first start.

 Marketing and Practicality Concerns